GameFabric/docs/src/multiplayer-servers/getting-started/setup-your-environment.md

 ## Prerequisites

-In order to follow this guide, make sure you have access to ser credentials to access your GameFabric UI with permissions to create Environments and Regions.
+In order to follow this guide, make sure you have credentials to access your GameFabric UI with permissions to create Environments and Regions.

 Log into the GameFabric UI before proceeding.